Police arrest convoy protesters at New Zealand's Parliament

 Police called in more than 100 extra officers from other parts of the country.
 Still, police seemed prepared to wait it out as officers formed a line and ordered people to leave but only very slowly advanced on them.

-By noon, police had arrested more than 50 people and had charged many of them with trespassing or obstruction.
+By evening, police had arrested more than 120 people and charged many of them with trespassing or obstruction.
 Police wore protective vests but didn’t don riot gear or carry guns.
+Some protesters were readying to hunker down for a third night.

 Police said they had told everybody on the grounds they were trespassing.